Credit cards

-Extra charges — this can include cash withdrawals fees, late payments, or charges for exceeding your credit limit which some lenders may impose.
+Extra charges — such as cash withdrawal fees, late payments, or charges for exceeding your credit limit which some lenders may impose.

 Rates for balance transfers, money transfers, and cash withdrawals which might be higher than a standard purchase rate.